project-zot/project-zot.github.io/docs/articles/verifying-signatures.md

     /v2/_zot/ext/notation?truststoreType=ca
     ```

     When uploading a certificate, you should specify the `truststoreType`.
-If the truststore is a certificate authority, the values is `ca`.
+If the truststore is a certificate authority, the value is `ca`.
 This is the default if this attribute is omitted.

     *Example request*
     ```